gopalpatil15/Violence-Detection/README.md

 # 🛡️ Real-Time Violence Detection System

 This project implements a real-time violence detection system using **deep learning**, **OpenCV**, and **Streamlit**.
-It leverages a pre-trained binary classification model (e.g., CNN + LSTM or 3D CNN) to identify violent behavior in videos, either live from a webcam or from an uploaded video file.
+It leverages a pre-trained binary classification model (e.g.3D CNN) to identify violent behavior in videos, either live from a webcam or from an uploaded video file.

 ---